sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

 Global Connections
 ------------------

 The admin users in Fire Insights can configure the global connections.
-These are available for all the users logged into Fire Insights.
+These connections are available for all the users logged into Fire Insights.

 Group Level Connections
 -----------------------

 The admin users in Fire Insights can configure group level connection.
-These are available to use to the users belonging to that group.
+These connections are available for use to the users belonging to that group.

 Project Level Connections
 -------------------------

 Users of a project can create connections within the Project.
-These can be used for operations associated with that Project.
+These connections can be used for operations associated with that Project.

 Setting Current Connection
 --------------------------

 A user can set their current connection from the list.
-Here the user can choose from the global and group level connections.
-And also from project level connections.
+Here, the user can choose from among the global, group level, or project level connections.

-Scenarios
 ----------

-Data/Databricks Clusters
+Data or Databricks Clusters
 +++++++++++++++

-Here the user can choose from global and group level connections.
+Here, the user can choose between the global and group level connections.
 When the user lands on this page, the user's current connection is chosen by default.

-Data/DBFS
+Data or DBFS
 +++++++++++++++

-Here the user can choose from global and group level connections.
+Here, the user can choose between the global and group level connections.
 When the user lands on this page, the user's current connection is chosen by default.

-Data/Databricks DB
+Data or Databricks Database
 +++++++++++++++

-Here the user can choose from global and group level connections.
+Here, the user can choose between the global and group level connections.
 When the user lands on this page, the user's current connection is chosen by default.

 Workflow Editor
 +++++++++++++++

-Here the connection is chosen in the following order of priority:
+Here, the connection is chosen in the following order of priority:

   * Project level connection
   * Group level connection